itsxwang/software-development/Computer-Science-Core/OS/Linux/openssh.md

     - This is not a client-side SSH connection — it's a service/daemon that listens on port 22.

 - Second: `ssh username@ipaddress`
+    - To connect to remote machine using specific private key that corresponds to public key you copy to that remote machine, you wanna connect: `ssh -i ~/.ssh/<privateKeyCorrespondingToPublicKey> username@remoteMachineIp`
     - then to check if it is connected you can use `w` or `who` command
       - this Shows who is logged in and from where.
     - You should see your current SSH session in the output with the IP of machine you are connected to.